blake-mealey/mantle-docs/docs/configuration.md

 ```

 :::caution
-By default, Rocat does not have permission to make purchases with Robux.
+By default, Mantle does not have permission to make purchases with Robux.
 Since creating and updating
 audio assets costs Robux, you will need to pass the `--allow-purchases` flag when you want to create
 or update them.
 :::